Odocoileus/BikePathApp/README.md

 and allow them to be able to choose the type of route they feel most comfortable using.

 Notes about the files:
 Xml-parser will eventually live on the client side.
-Multipoint-txt-generator is a script that will run in Node for each update to the path data XML file, providing the graph that xml-parser uses to find the shortest path to the destination
+Multipoint-txt-generator is a script that will run in Node for each update to the path data XML file, providing the graph that xml-parser uses to find the shortest path to the destination.